ten-protocol/go-ten/design/fast_finality.md

 ### Creation of light batches

-On each block, a *light batch* is created.
-This light batch is formally identical to the rollup of the final design, including a list of finalised transactions and a header including information on the current light batch and the hash of the "parent" light batch.
-The light batch is signed and encrypted by the sequencer.
+On each block, the sequencer's host feeds a set of transactions to the enclave.
+The enclave responds by creating a signed and encrypted *light batch*.
+This light batch is formally identical to the rollup of the final design, including a list of the provided transactions and a header including information on the current light batch and the hash of the "parent" light batch.

-As in the final design, each light batch is linked to a specific L1 block, and (at most) a single light batch is created per L1 block.
-The light batch is immediately distributed by the sequencer to all other nodes.
+The sequencer's host immediately distributes the light batch to all other nodes.
 Unlike in the final design, these light batches are not sent to be included on the L1.

+The linkage of each light batch to its parent ensures that the sequencer's host cannot feed the enclave a light batch, use RPC requests to gain information about the contents of the corresponding transactions, then feed the enclave a different light batch (e.g. where the sequencer does front-running) to be shared with peers.

 From the user's perspective, the transactions in the light batch are considered final (e.g. responses to RPC calls from the client behave as if the transactions were completely final).